-She received a doctorate in religion from Harvard University with a focus in religious social ethics and health policy, and a master’s degree from the Iliff School of Theology.
+She received a doctorate from Harvard University with a focus in religious social ethics and health policy, and a master’s degree from the Iliff School of Theology.
+Her academic interests are inspired by her early health care work with rural community/migrant health centers and the communities they serve.

 No publications were found.